ivanamati/LLM.HRResumeAnalyser/README.md

 # AI Resume Analyst

-AI Resume Analyst is a powerful tool designed to streamline the recruitment process using cutting-edge AI and Natural Language Processing (NLP) technologies.
+AI Resume Analyst is a tool designed to streamline the recruitment process using cutting-edge AI and Natural Language Processing (NLP) technologies.
 With AI Resume Analyst, recruiters can easily upload candidate resumes, ask specific questions, and receive detailed, context-aware answers, helping them find the perfect candidate for their job.

 ## Features